TMarentes/terminal-app/README.md

 - Entering "3" allows users to import The Office US employees.
 - Entering anything else will exit the application

-- The first prompt asks for the name of the employee.
-- The second prompt asks for the email of the employee.
-- The third prompt asks for the department of the employee.
-- The fourth prompt asks for the salary of the employee.

 <br>

 <b>Delete Employee Interface</b>